Rent-to-own vs. buying: what is the difference?

 Should you rent-to-own or buy?

 If you’re considering rent-to-own, you’re probably wondering if it’s a better option than buying traditionally.
-And the answer is, it depends.
-Every situation is unique, but rent-to-own can be a better option is some cases.
+It depends.
+Every situation is unique, but rent-to-own can sometimes be a better option.

-Rent-to-own can let you get a better feel for what homeownership is like because you’ll be taking on most of the maintenance of the home.
-If you have a lease-option, you can decide that you don’t like the responsibility of having to pay to fix or maintain things and that renting is better for you.
+Rent-to-own can give you a better feel for homeownership because you’ll be taking on most of the maintenance of the home.
+If you have a lease option, you can decide that you don’t like the responsibility of having to pay to fix or maintain things and that renting is better for you.

-Rent-to-own lets you start building equity right away instead of all of the money going to your landlord’s mortgage, and it gives you a few years to work on saving money, building a strong credit history and paying down debt.
+Rent-to-own lets you start building equity right away instead of all the money going to your landlord’s mortgage, and it gives you a few years to work on saving money, building a solid credit history and paying down debt.

-No matter your reasons for wanting to do a rent-to-own option, it’s important not to try to go through the process alone.
-A qualified real estate agent who has experience working with rent-to-own situations can help you find a suitable property and help ensure you understand what you’re signing up for.
+No matter your reasons for wanting to go the rent-to-own route, it’s important not to try to go through the process alone.
+A qualified real estate agent with experience working with rent-to-own situations can help you find a suitable property and help ensure you understand what you’re signing up for.

 They can also suggest and set up things like a home inspection if you want that done before entering into the contract.